Ruban Nielson: Unknown Mortal Orchestra

-Inception and Unknown Mortal Orchestra (2010–2012)

 Nielson left The Mint Chicks in the beginning of 2010, citing a loss of interest in the group's music.
 Following an incident during one of the band's live performances and Nielson's subsequent departure, The Mint Chicks broke up.
 Nielson had already returned to Portland, Oregon, where he began working at a film production company as an illustrator.
 He quickly found himself wanting to write and record music again and began searching for "psychedelic records with lost tunes" for inspiration.
 Nielson had become very specific about what type of record he wanted to find for inspiration and, with that specificity, began making that record himself instead.
-Once he had finished writing and recording the first song, Nielson uploaded it anonymously on May 17, 2010 onto Bandcamp under the name "Ffunny Ffrends".
+Once he had finished writing and recording the first song, Nielson uploaded it anonymously on May 17, 2010, onto Bandcamp under the name "Ffunny Ffrends".
 Within a day, the song had received significant coverage from independent music blogs such as Pitchfork.

 Nielson maintained the band's anonymity as he was not sure what he wanted the band to be and did not want to "face up to Mint Chicks fans and to people who were looking forward to a new Mint Chicks record."
 Nielson eventually claimed the track under the band name Unknown Mortal Orchestra.

 The band's debut self-titled album was released June 21, 2011 on Fat Possum Records.
 The album quickly received critical acclaim.
 Pitchfork gave the album an 8.1, describing that with "an expert use of space rare for such a lo-fi record, UMO manages a unique immersive and psychedelic quality without relying on the usual array of bong-ripping effects."

-In the spring of 2012, the band won the Taite Music Prize for the album.
-Although the nominated Unknown Mortal Orchestra did not win Best Alternative Album, Nielson took home the title of Best Male Artist at the 47th annual Vodafone New Zealand Music Awards.